nbryant42/xDRCal/README.md

 ## Developer Notes

-As of Windows 11 24H2, Windows and WinUI 3 both have a number of platform limitations related to swap chains in general and HDR surfaces in particular.
+As of Windows 11 24H2, Windows and WinUI 3 both have a number of subtle gotchas related to swap chains in general and HDR surfaces in particular.

 - **IDXGISwapChain3.SetColorSpace1 can be unreliable:**